nextflow-io/nextflow/docs/process.md

 The above snippet defines an environment variable named `FOO` whose value is `bar`.

-When defined in the Nextflow configuration file, pod settings should be defined as maps.
-For example:
+When defined in the Nextflow configuration file, a pod setting can be defined as a map:

 ```groovy
 process {